gadingnst/selfmade-reactivity/README.md

 }
 ```

-Assume that we want to assign state `price` and `qty`, then calculate the `total` through the buttons click like this.
+Continue the example above, assume that we want to assign state `price` and `qty`, then calculate the `total` through the buttons click like this.

 ```js
 reactive.watch((state) => {